WaylonWalker/waylonwalker.com/pages/til/pyenv-pipx.md

 ## Exceptions happen

 This is my one exception.
-I've had better luck just putting pipx right in the global python environment.
+I've had better luck putting pipx right in the global python environment.
 Not the system python, but each python version that I install with pyenv.